-Below is a brief look at the four upcoming John Wayne DVD titles.
+Below is a brief overview of the four upcoming John Wayne DVD titles.

 The High and the Mighty (1954): ‘John Wayne DVD collection’ highlight

-Rarely seen since the mid-1980s due to legal issues and severe print deterioration, William A. Wellman’s The High and the Mighty is the highlight among Paramount Home Entertainment’s upcoming John Wayne DVDs.
+Rarely seen since the mid-1980s due to legal issues and severe print deterioration, William A. Wellman’s star-studded drama The High and the Mighty is the highlight among Paramount Home Entertainment’s upcoming John Wayne DVDs.

-The story of a passenger airliner suffering from technical problems on a flight from Honolulu to San Francisco, The High and the Mighty was the precursor to countless other “disaster” movies, whether set on airplanes (The Crowded Sky, Airport and its sequels, etc.) or anywhere else (The Poseidon Adventure, The Towering Inferno, etc.).
+The story of a passenger airliner suffering from technical problems on a flight from Honolulu to San Francisco, The High and the Mighty was the precursor to countless all-star disaster movies, whether set on airplanes (The Crowded Sky, Airport and its sequels, etc.) or elsewhere (The Poseidon Adventure, The Towering Inferno, etc.).